NachtRaveVL/BY8X01-16P-Arduino/README.md

 This library allows communication with boards running a BY8001-16P or BY8301-16P audio module.
 It supports the full feature set of the BY8X01-16P chipset such as queued combination playback, indexed folder/file playback, loop playback mode, equalizer profile, spot insertion play, etc.

+Dependencies include Scheduler if on a ARM/ARMD architecture (Due, Zero, etc.), but usage can be disabled via library setup defines.

 ## Library Setup

 There are several defines inside of the library's header file that allows for more fine-tuned control.

+In BY8X01-16P.h:
 ```Arduino
 // Uncomment this define to disable usage of the Scheduler library on SAM/SAMD architecures.
 #define BY8X0116P_DISABLE_SCHEDULER         1   // https://github.com/arduino-libraries/Scheduler